isc-projects/kea/doc/guide/hooks-radius.rst

 STEP 1: Install dependencies

-Several tools are needed to build dependencies and Kea itself.
+Several tools are needed to build the dependencies and Kea itself.
 The following commands should install them:

 ::